itsjavi/storylite/README.md

 compatibility with other frameworks supported by Vite.
 We're continuously enhancing the tool and looking to:

-- Better story interoperability with StoryBook and Ladle.
+- Better story interoperability with StoryBook.
 - Better extensibility and configuration options.
 - Expand addons to support multiple resizable viewports, and tools for zoom, accessibility, etc.
 - Extend examples to frameworks like Vue, Svelte, Solid, and Qwik.